 The American Cancer Society suggests starting annual mammograms at age 40 if you have normal risk.
 But if you have high-risk factors, such as a strong family history of breast cancer, your doctor might recommend a different screening schedule.

-Browse our medical staff, read bios and watch videos to find a doctor that best fits you and your family.Find a Provider
+Browse our medical staff, read bios and watch videos to find a Physician or an Advanced Practice Provider that best fits you and your family.

-We offer a variety of practices at our many locations throughout southern Ohio.
-From primary care to specialty practices; we want to help you get better quicker.
+We offer a variety of departments at our many locations throughout southern Ohio.
+From primary care to specialty departments; we want to help you get better quicker.